All The Revelations Made By Actor Matthew Perry In His Book

 Where to buy Matthew Perry’s book

 Friends, Lovers and the Big Terrible Thing, a New York Times No.1 bestseller, can be purchased in stores where available.
-For those looking to buy it online in Singapore, the book is available on Amazon at SGD 45.44 for the hardcover version and SGD 31.82 for the paperback version.
+For those looking to buy it online in Singapore, the book is available on Amazon at MYR 91.91 for the hardcover version and MYR 171.15 for the paperback version.

-An audio CD version of the book is priced between SGD 37.40 and SGD 58.21.
+An audio CD version of the book is priced at MYR 203.99

 (Hero image: Chris Delmas/AFP; Featured image: Amazon)